 The Environmental Impact Study will include a discussion of different result outcome scenarios of the study.
-The analysis of results will be submitted to MOE and MNR immediately after study completion, and prior to construction.
-This analysis will include conclusions about which outcome scenarios are to be implemented from the Environmental Impact Study.
+The analysis of results will be submitted to MNR for review immediately after study completion, and prior to construction.

 5.1 Significant Wildlife Habitat Technical Guide